 The pumped diversion location and watershed is shown in Figure 5.
 The maximum estimated pool level at top of dam was selected during the initial screening phase based on USGS topographic mapping.
-From that level, a freeboard allowance of 15 feet between the top of dam and the auxiliary spillway was incorporated to pass the spillway design flood (assumed to be the probable maximum flood).
+Subsequently more detailed GIS topographic mapping was obtained for calculation of reservoir storage.
+A freeboard allowance of 10 feet between the top of dam and the auxiliary spillway was incorporated to pass the spillway design flood (assumed to be the probable maximum flood).